anwarmamat/cmsc330fall20/disc1/README.md

 #### `self.getNumTuples(n)`

 - **Type**: `(Integer) -> Integer`
-- **Description**: Return the number of `Tuple`s of since `n` that have ever been created.
+- **Description**: Return the number of `Tuple`s of size `n` that have ever been created.
 Hint: you should use a static variable to keep track of this.
 - **Examples**:
   ```ruby
   Tuple.getNumTuples(3)         # Returns 0